Insurance Legislation and the response to Hurricane Sandy

 In response to the aftermath of Hurricane Sandy, both the New York and New Jersey legislatures are considering amending their laws covering unfair claims practices, which could make it significantly easier for claimants to bring a private cause of action for bad-faith denial of coverage.
 In 2013 New York State Assemblywoman Nicole Malliotakis drafted legislation that, if passed, will create a private cause of action for specific unfair claims settlement practices during a declared state emergency.(8) The enumerated practices include failure to:

-• conduct onsite inspection within seven days of submission of a claim;
+• conduct an onsite inspection within seven days of submission of a claim;

 • provide a determination on the claim within 30 days of the report; and